JakeSteam/blog-history/_drafts/2024-08-09-lego-junkbot-technical-and-historical-decompiling.md

 Bhatnagar has maintained [moonmilk.com](https://moonmilk.com/) for the past 30(!) years, writing articles about various creative _things_ he has been up to.
 Music, writing, programming, art, photography[^ranjit-photography], it's got it all.

 [^ranjit-photography]: <https://www.flickr.com/photos/ranjit/with/52755632468/>

-#### Peter Nicolai (Game Programmer)

-> Peter Nicolai graduated in 2001 from NYU's Interactive Telecommunications Program.
-There, he attended game design and programming classes taught by gameLab staff members Eric Zimmerman, Frank Lantz and Peter Lee, in which he was the subject of many strange experiments that he does not remember.
-He now works at gameLab.
-Past experience: Peter used to play accordion in a rock/cabaret band.
-He was a production assistant on the TV show Mystery Science Theater 3000.
-Other things he has done for a living include toy-store display construction, grading elementary-school reading tests and painting ceramic fish.
-Outside of gameLab, he is involved in various game, music and video projects.

 #### Nicholas Fortugno (Game Designer)